nimbleind/vimtricks/_posts/2017-06-09-dispatch-rspec-single-test.md

 Additionally
 [pry-byebug](https://github.com/deivid-rodriguez/pry-byebug) can be placed in the particular example being executed, or anywhere in the code path being tested for that matter.
-This allows for quick, repetitive debugging/ investigating.
+This allows for quick, repetitive debugging/investigating.